 Learn more about how staffing services can offer a fresh set of eyes for finding interim accounting and finance professionals.

-Emphasize work-life balance as part of your corporate culture, with wellness programs and nonmonetary incentives.
+- Evaluate your corporate culture.
+Emphasize work-life balance, with wellness programs and other incentives.
 Offer alternative work arrangements, like flextime, remote working or job-sharing options.

-Encourage your finance team members to take breaks.
+- Encourage regular breaks.
 Lunch or coffee breaks aren’t required by federal law, but some states impose mandatory rest periods for employees in specific industries.

-Give time off to unplug and recharge.
-A day off here and there and vacation time can actually boost on-the-job productivity for your staff members.
+- Give time off to unplug.
+A day off here and there, along with vacation time, can actually boost on-the-job productivity for your staff members.

-Meet with your team collectively and as individuals to evaluate what’s on their plate, help prioritize workloads and set realistic expectations.
-Make sure they have all of the resources they need to do their work assignments and that the tasks are divided fairly among team members.
+- Meet with your team.
+Spend time with those you manage to evaluate what’s on their plate, help prioritize workloads and set realistic expectations.
+Make sure they have all of the resources they need to do their work assignments and keep from getting spread too thing.
+See that the tasks are divided fairly among team members.

-You may not be ready to put in any high-tech nap rooms or low-tech fainting rooms, but there are ways to cope with the phenomenon of working tired.
+You may not be ready to encourage napping at work by providing sleeping pods and snooze rooms, but there are ways to cope with the phenomenon of working tired, even in Nashville!